emilyallegretti/allie-cse5911/README.md

 The following objectives have yet to be implemented:
 - (Objective 1)
-  *Pattern Learning Model*: Develop a system for data analytics (called “Allie”) and student activity tracking, that analyzes user interactions with the ECHO platform by querying the backend database for page event logs.
-Using student log data, the system detects patterns in page interactions, and sends personalized reports to users and instructors based on their activity, while ensuring data privacy.
+  *Pattern Learning Model*: Using the foundational object model, the system detects patterns in user page interactions and forms decisions or suggestions based on the pattern extracted from the input data.
 - (Objective 4)
 *Personalized Reporting*: Use patterns detected in an individual student’s platform interaction data to send personalized reports/messages to them based on their activity/behaviors.
 Send these same reports to the student's instructor to keep the instructor updated on students’ progress, and determine possible suggested actions for Echo to take.